"As a Tathagata [Awakened One] speaks, so he acts; as he acts, so he speaks." [Buddha, in Catukka Nipata Pali 23]"

 * Cf. Paramahansa Yogananda.
 "Yogavatar Shyama Lahiri Mahasaya's Ladder of Self-Realization, for Salvation for All".
 Inner Culture, March 1937.

-Jesus of the gospels forewarned against false teachers and false Messiahs.
+Of course, being called a Christ does not necessarily make one a Christ.
+Also worth a thought: Jesus of the gospels forewarned against false teachers and false Messiahs (that is, Christs).
 He did not want the term used about himself either, bible scholars like Bart D. Ehrman tell.
+According to Ehrman's How Jesus Became God, Jesus neither thought of himself as God nor claimed to be God (Ehrman 2014).
+Scholars think it helps to get duly informed before speaking up.

 Israel's kings were sometimes called "the anointed one".
 It was used for "king".
 An anoined high priest and prophet could also be termed "king", and did not have to be Jewish: Thee Hebrew Bible refers to King Cyrus the Great of Persia, as a messiah.
 (Wikipedia, "Messiah")In the New Testament (NT), the term "king" (messiah) took on wider meanings after Jesus was buried.
 The NT wants you to believe that all Christs but Jesus are false Christs and that they don't wish you well, much like hungry wolves.
 (Cf. Matthew 28:18-20).